LostInBrittany/wasm-codelab/step-06/README.md

 1. Initialize the properties.

-    A good place to initialize property values is in your element constructor:
+    A good place to initialize property values is in our element constructor:

     ```js
     constructor() {
       super();
-      this.boardWidth = 0;
+      this.boardWidth = 100;
-      this.boardHeight = 0;
+      this.boardHeight = 100;
     }
     ```
     The first line of code in the constructor (`super();`) calls the parent class constructor.

-1. Add the properties to your template.
+1. Add the properties to our template.

-    You can add properties to your LitElement templates with JavaScript expressions.
+    We can add properties to our LitElement templates with JavaScript expressions.

     In `game-of-life`, replace the existing render function with the following code: